AhmedAmrAbdellatif1/Multi-Clock-Domain-System/Clock Divider/README.md

-# Clock Divider (Frequency Multiplier) Block
+# Clock Divider (Frequency Divider) Block

 ## Overview
-The Clock Divider (Frequency Multiplier) block is a vital component within our Low Power Configurable Multi-Clock Digital System.
-Its purpose is to take an input clock signal of a certain frequency and generate an output clock signal with a different frequency, achieving frequency multiplication as needed.
+The Clock Divider (Frequency Divider) block is a vital component within our Low Power Configurable Multi-Clock Digital System.
+Its purpose is to take an input clock signal of a certain frequency and generate an output clock signal with a different frequency, achieving frequency division as needed.

 ## Block Description
 In digital systems, managing clock frequencies is crucial for proper operation.
-The Clock Divider block provides the capability to multiply the input clock frequency to match the specific requirements of our digital design.
+The Clock Divider block provides the capability to divide the input clock frequency to match the specific requirements of our digital design.

 ## Block Interface
 The Clock Divider block has the following interface: